How to properly dispose of small propane tanks

 Smaller propane tanks used with gas grills are well-constructed and designed to last for years.
 But heavy-duty use can sometimes be accompanied by dents and dings.
 One often overlooked fact is that propane tanks also need to be recertified 12 years after the manufacture date found on the tank's collar.
 It's easy to be confused about both when and how to address tank damage and recertification.
 Read on to learn what to do if you encounter a similar situation.

-When it comes to recertification, if your propane grill tank is no longer certified by your propane provider or the U.S. Department of Transportation, a solid first step is to find out if it's acceptable for exchange with Blue Rhino.
+When it comes to recertification, if your propane grill tank is no longer certified by your propane provider or the U.S. Department of Transportation, a solid first step is to find out if it's acceptable for Blue Rhino exchange or our Tank Buyback program.
 If a grill cylinder is too damaged and unable to be repaired, then it'll need to be disposed of.
 Unsure if your tank needs recertification?
-If so, check out this video.
+Then check out this video.

 If all signs point toward having to get rid of your small propane tank, you might wonder, "How do I dispose of my small propane tank?"
 In any case, it’s important to note that it’s never OK to put propane tanks of any kind in garbage bins for curbside trash or recycle services.
 This is a fire hazard as there’s a chance the slightest amount of propane released could cause a fire.

 Disposing of a grill tank or any other small propane tanks

 The easiest ways to get rid of a gas grill tank is to turn it in at a Ferrellgas location or exchange it at a Blue Rhino drop and swap location.
 You can either swap it at Ferrellgas for a $20 Amazon git code, or exchange it at one of Blue Rhino's thousands of retailers.